Make Art Grant

 - Capital projects, including the construction or renovation of buildings, or additions to buildings.

-- Any fundraising expenses – like creating rewards for a Kickstarter or hosting a fundraising event for any purpose.
+- Any fundraising expenses such as creating rewards for a Kickstarter or hosting a fundraising event for any purpose.

 - Addressing, eliminating, or reducing existing debt.